tijo15/Lynxlist---JQuery-plugin/README.md

 # Lynxlist a JQuery-plugin

+No more static and boring lists!

-A JQuery plugin to create category lists with animations
+Lynxlist is a plugin that makes it easy to create category lists and makes your lists more interactive with animations of your choice.
+Lynxlist loads your categories without having to reload the page.

 ### Step 1: Install from github